How to resolve a bank? The role of the Single Resolution Board (SRB) in averting the next banking crisis – looking at the Banco Popular case DRAFT

 What democratic legitimacy challenges may arise from this process?

-In our opinion, it seems like the Banco Popular resolution has been successful in the way that it has prevented depositors of the bank and the taxpayer to lose money and safeguarded the financial stability in Spain and Portugal.
-However, despite the evident effectiveness of the resolution and the resolution-making process, legal and institutional challenges remain, which were also raised by the shareholders bearing the burden of the bank’s rescue.
+In our opinion it seems like the Banco Popular resolution has been successful in the way that it has prevented depositors of the bank and the taxpayer to lose money and safeguarded the financial stability in Spain and Portugal.
+However, despite the evident effectiveness of the resolution and the resolution-making process, legal and institutional challenges remain, which were also raised by the shareholders borning the burden of the bank’s rescue.
 The General Court rejected all of their claims in five separate cases.
-However, democratic legitimacy concerns persist to arise, also from certain aspects of the overall resolution-making process provided in the SRMR as:
+However, democratic legitimacy concerns persist to arise, also from certain aspects of the overall resolution making process provided in the SRMR as:

 Firstly, even though it did not occur in Banco Popular, the SRB could come to the assessment that the three criteria are not fulfilled, thus no resolution decision would be concluded.
 As occurred in the ABLV case, whereto the ECJ decided that the SRB’s non-resolution decision could not be challenged (Ernests Bernis case).
 The action for annulment (Art.
 263 TFEU) by the shareholders, on which the decision had an economic effect, was inadmissible due to the missing legal effect on them.
 This makes the non-resolution decision unchallengeable for the ones economically affected, questioning the legal accountability.

-Secondly, the SRB’s resolution scheme can be automatically adopted, if the Commission remains silent for 24 hours after transmission.
-Then the SRB exercises discretionary policy-making powers with questionable safeguards of accountability in place.
+Secondly, the SRB’s resolution scheme can be automatically adopted, if the Commission remains silent for the 24 hours after transmission.
+Then the SRB exercises discretionary policy-making powers with questionable safeguard of accountability in place.

 These three questions relating to democratic legitimacy remain after looking at the Banco Popular ‘saga’ and the SRB’s resolution process.